Nick Senzel Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in the league.
+- The pitching staff for the Nationals has a collective 7.5 K/9, the second-worst in the league.

-- The Nationals have a 4.92 team ERA that ranks 27th among all MLB pitching staffs.
+- The Nationals' 4.90 team ERA ranks 27th across all league pitching staffs.

-- Nationals pitchers combine to give up 154 total home runs at a clip of 1.4 per game (third-most in baseball).
+- Nationals pitchers combine to surrender 157 total home runs at a clip of 1.4 per game (most in baseball).

+- Adon will make his first start of the season for the Nationals.

 © 2023 Data Skrive.
 All rights reserved.